 Fans are heavily divided between those who are happy with the revealed game as is and those who are disappointed and wanted a different kind of 3D Mario game.
 After the game's release, they're divided on whether or not the game deserves all the praise it's gotten, and whether or not it's as good as the Galaxy games.

 What exactly is the game?
-Or more specifically, does it count as a "main 3D Mario" title or not?
+Or more specifically, does it count as a "real 3D Mario" title or not?
 Fans are broken heavily on whether it should count or not.
 It has both multiple differences and similarities from the other console games like Super Mario Sunshine or Super Mario Galaxy.
-According to a chart by Nintendo, 3D World, 3D Land, and the Galaxy games are in a different category from 64, Sunshine, and Odyssey.
+Nintendo themselves consider 3D World, 3D Land, and the Galaxy games to be linear obstacle course-style games, while 64, Sunshine, and Odyssey are open sandbox experiences.[[/note]]

 Captain Obvious Reveal: To anyone who has ever played a Mario game before, it should come as no surprise that the boss of World 7 is not the final boss.

 Demonic Spiders: Parabones.
 They replace the normal Dry Bones, but they can fly, chase you down, and revive themselves if they're jumped on or swiped at.

 Ear Worm: The 3D World rendition of the Super Mario 64 slide theme.
 As you ride on Plessie, splashing down the rapids, this remix sounds more carefree and fun than ever before.

 It was game-breaking enough that the Statue Leaf in the previous game rendered you invulnerable and able to destroy almost anything by statue-stomping, but here, the Lucky Cat Suit one-ups it with invincibility, so unlike other statue forms in the series, the suit's golden statue form is deadly to the touch, having the same effect as the Starman.
 The only trade-off being that you cannot move while transformed.
 You also get lots of coins, and thus, lives when pounding from a high location.